The Royal Law of Love: Unity, Mercy, and Freedom from Judgment

 The royal law of love forbids favoritism, and those judged by the law of freedom must practice mercy.

-8 However, if you fulfill the royal law according to the Scripture, “You shall love your neighbor as yourself,” you do well.
+8 If you really fulfill the royal law stated in Scripture, “Love your neighbor as yourself,” you are doing well.

-9 But if you show partiality, you commit sin, being convicted by the law as transgressors.
+9 But if you show favoritism, you sin and are convicted by the law as transgressors.

-11 For he who said, “Do not commit adultery,” also said, “Do not commit murder.”
-Now if you do not commit adultery, but murder, you have become a transgressor of the law.
+11 For He who said, “Do not commit adultery,” also said, “Do not murder.”
+If you do not commit adultery, but do commit murder, you have become a lawbreaker.

-12 So speak and so do, as men who are to be judged by a law of freedom.
+12 Speak and act as those who are going to be judged by the law that gives freedom.

 The royal law of love forbids favoritism, and those judged by the law of freedom must practice mercy.